RachWalm/dyslexia/testing.md

 General testing was performed throughout development to ensure that the coding was behaving as anticipated.
 Bugs were fixed during development see Bugs section of README.md.

-Responsiveness was tested using the Chrome extension Responsive Viewer, the result of which is in README.md in the section responsiveness on different devices.
+Responsiveness was tested using the Chrome extension [Responsive viewer extension](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb).

 My family Pat Walmsley and Sarah Walmsley and my partner Ian Harris used the website as typical user level participants.
 Pat Walmsley used a laptop and the browser Chrome.
 Sarah Walmsley used an ipad with Safari and Ian Harris used a google app with a Galaxy S10.